lotshot/lotshot-ton-contracts/README.md

 The repository also provides `depositUSDT` to deposit liquidity from the admin account.
 Deposited USDT is locked until the jackpot lock amount has been funded.

+The jackpot reserve is locked on the first ticket purchase only; after the jackpot is won, it is never re-locked.
+All other prizes continue as per their counters.

 The `deployJet.ts` script also exposes `withdraw()` and two helper functions, `scheduleUSDTWithdrawal()` and `executeUSDTWithdrawal()`, to manage USDT withdrawals via the timelock.
 Amounts for these helpers are provided in whole